sighingnow/jekyll-gitbook/_pages/Digital.md

 -   Create a new visualization with the following fields:

 	-   Session ID
--   <Global Variable defined in WxCC portal>
+	-   _Global Variable defined in WxCC portal_ (In the video example, the Globle variable is _DavidGV1_)
 	-   Create a report filter with the captured Session ID

 -   Run the report and observe the Global variable value

 ### 4. Repeat a new chat sessions with the following scenario:

 -   Chat session 2 use case: Prior to starting the chat session, open the specific flow again in Webex Connect.
 Edit the “Set Variable” value of the Global variable in the “Set Variable” node to something other than the default.
 Capture the Session ID for Analyzer report filter.

 -   Re-run the Anayzer report after adding the Session ID and observe the reported value of the Global variable.

 ## Configuring Flow Variables